 - Deferral of any change to the definition of "covered fund."
-The final rule does not include any change to the definition of "covered fund;" rather, the preamble to the final rule notes that the agencies intend to issue a future proposed rulemaking on fund-related issues (such as whether CLOs that own some debt securities are covered funds). - Removal of third-party covered funds from investment limits.
+The final rule does not include any change to the definition of "covered fund;" rather, the preamble to the final rule notes that the agencies intend to issue a future proposed rulemaking on fund-related issues (such as whether collateralized loan obligations ("CLOs") that own some debt securities are covered funds). - Removal of third-party covered funds from investment limits.
 The final rule removes third-party covered funds (i.e., covered funds that the banking entity does not advise or organize and offer) from the aggregate fund-investment limit and capital deduction requirement. - Covered fund interests as a hedge.
 The final rule permits a banking entity to own an interest in a covered fund as a hedge when acting as intermediary on behalf of a customer that is not itself a banking entity to facilitate the customer's exposure to the covered fund. - Permitted covered fund activities of a foreign banking entity.
-The final rule removes the financing prong from the eligibility criteria for the SOTUS exemption, and formally adopts existing guidance on the scope of the marketing restriction.
+The final rule removes the financing prong from the eligibility criteria for the solely outside of the United States ("SOTUS") exemption, and formally adopts existing guidance on the scope of the marketing restriction.